 Snaps FAQ

-If you have questions about snaps, ask them in the #ubuntu-snap channel.
+If you have questions about snaps, ask them in the #ubuntu-snaparrow-up-right channel.

 Snaps are one of our biggest install base.
 They are also auto-updating.
 As a result, we like to spend more time testing before releasing.
 Updated Snaps are usually released around the 15th of the month - around two weeks after a new release.
 This gives us time to look for issues, so you don't have to.
 If you have special requirements and need to use the latest release immediately, please consider another installation method, e.g., docker.